Kirchner Woodcuts Benjamin Badock, Gabriela Jolowicz and Thomas Kilpper 09.11.2024 – 09.03.2025

 Kirchner Woodcuts: Benjamin Badock, Gabriela Jolowicz and Thomas Kilpper

 In contrast to the current flood of digital images, the old medium of woodcuts shows backbone: Woodcuts are powerful, clear and direct.
 Each cut is a decision.
 At the beginning of the twentieth century, the Expressionists celebrated it as an experimental means of representation.
 In particular, Ernst Ludwig Kirchner (1880–1938), the co-founder of the artist group Die Brücke, viewed his prints as being on par with painting.
 In woodcuts, many of his hand-printed works are equal to unique works of art.
+In the exhibition, Kirchner's masterpieces come into an exciting dialogue with woodcuts by contemporary artists Benjamin Badock, Gabriela Jolowicz and Thomas Kilpper.

 The exhibition at the Kunsthalle Bremen shows around 180 high-calibre woodcut works by Ernst Ludwig Kirchner and provides an in-depth look into all his creative periods.
 On display are impressive prints, some large format, including many complicated colour woodcuts.
 Kirchner’s nudes, portraits, townscapes and landscapes reflect existential states of human existence ranging from desire, agonizing solitude and the need for community, to fear and violence and the longing for peace and quiet.